dylan-lang/dylan-programming-book/source/reuse.rst

 by other libraries.
 In our simple example, the *hello* module exports no variables or constants, and the *hello* library exports no modules.

-`See Libraries (heavy boxes) and modules (light boxes) in “Hello, world”. <reuse.htm#81752>`_ illustrates the relationships between libraries and modules in our example program.
-In `See Libraries (heavy boxes) and modules (light boxes) in “Hello, world”. <reuse.htm#81752>`_, and in the other figures in this chapter, we draw libraries as heavy bold boxes and modules as light boxes.
+`Libraries (heavy boxes) and modules (light boxes) in “Hello, world”. <reuse.htm#81752>`_ illustrates the relationships between libraries and modules in our example program.
+In `Libraries (heavy boxes) and modules (light boxes) in “Hello, world”. <reuse.htm#81752>`_, and in the other figures in this chapter, we draw libraries as heavy bold boxes and modules as light boxes.
 We have tried to illustrate how